GrantBirki/software/content/_index.md

 [^1]: A software project that could be a library, service, or application.
 This term will be interchanged with "repository" often in this document.
 [^2]: The *live* environment of an application or service.
 A production environment is where the final product is delviered to the end user.
 This could be a website, mobile app, api, etc.
 [^3]: Language version managers use a directory of shims at the front of your `PATH` - Read more about it [here](https://github.com/nodenv/nodenv/blob/8948584145f2ce1853967337c91f2e09996aa1c3/README.md?plain=1#L64-L104).
+[^4]: Asynchronous communication is any kind of communication where there is a delay between the information being provided by the sender and the time when the recipient accepts the information and acts on it.